idptools/goose/README.md

 ![GOOSE_LOGO_FULL](https://github.com/idptools/goose/blob/main/images/goose_logo_3.png)
 # GOOSE : Generate disOrdered prOtiens Specifying propErties

-## Last updated September 2025, latest version V0.2.2
+## Last updated October 2025, latest version V0.2.3

 ### What's new (the highlights)?
+#### October 2025 update:
+* Added batch functionality in SequenceOptimizer to support batch calculation or batch prediction functionality.
+* Cythonized the functionality for generating mutations in SequenceOptimizer (thanks Jeff!)
+* Improved speed of SequenceOptimizer and reduced memory usage

+#### September 2025 update:
 * Complete overhaul of the SequenceOptimizer architecture to add support for optimization of properties that have highly variably seensitivies and scales of values.
 * Complete overhaul to the SequenceOptimizer properties.
 Added functionality to set targets to be minimum, maximum, or exact values.
 * Introduction of numerous new SequenceOptimizer properties.
 * Added linear profiles of properties in SequenceOptimizer so you can optimize across sliding windows of values across a sequence.
 * Added the ability to optimize towards arbitrary vectors for linear profiles.
 * Added the ability to optimize towards arbitrary matrices for properties involving matrix calculations.
 * Update of demo notebooks in /demos to reflect changes in code.
-* Added batch functionality in SequenceOptimizer to support batch calculation or batch prediction functionality.

 #### Available Demos
 * **Basic optimization**: see /demos/sequence_optimization.ipynb for basic usage.